by Todd Walker

 Since starting this blog over a year ago, I’ve learned a lot by researching articles, following rabbit holes on the net, and connecting with others with similar life themes.
 One source of exceptional knowledge I’ve discovered is from you, those that comment and offer advice in comments and emails.
 You may not run a high-profile blog or be a best-selling author but your insight and common sense transcends ‘experts’ more times than not.
 We are truly thankful your here!

-With that being said, what websites, books, resources, or people have helped your climb?
+With that being said, what websites, books, resources, or people have helped your journey?

 Automatic Habit #2 – Build Skills